music-suite/music-suite/docs/src/User-Guide.md

 ### Scales versus Chords

+As musicians we tend to think of scales and chords as distinct entities.
+From a structural point there is very little difference: both represent a subset of some larger pitch space.
+The main difference is in how they are *used*: scales provide pitch material for melodies and chords, while chords are played in parallel, after applying textures, voicings and so on.

-TODO there is little difference: convert back/forth
+TODO convert back/forth

 TODO examples: Whole tone is a superset of augmented, octatonic a superset of dimimished and so on